The Odyssey of the Fittest: Can Agents Survive and Still Be Good?: Method

 \subsection{The Odyssey of the Fittest}

-A single storyteller generation and agent response is referred to as a scenario.
+A single storyteller generation and agent response is defined as a scenario.
 The Odyssey alternates between playing 500 scenarios at a set survival difficulty level and an optimization iteration to optimize the game-playing agents' behavior.
 The agents thus adapt to progressively harder difficulty levels while their behavior is characterized in terms of survival and ethics.
 Figure~\ref{fig:concept} visualizes this process.

-The game-playing agent is controlled by a BNN, which receives a representation of the current scenario (i.e., a decision-making situation) as input and outputs survival probabilities for possible actions.
+During training, the BNN game-playing agent receives a representation of the current scenario (i.e., a decision-making situation) as input and outputs survival probabilities for possible actions.
 Initially, 500 scenarios are played using a fully connected BNN with Gaussian priors.
 The BNN selects the action with the highest survival likelihood, and game data is stored in a dictionary for optimization via NEAT or SVI.
 NEAT experiments undergo 25 generations, evolving the BNN’s architecture and weights to minimize Binary Cross-Entropy (BCE) loss, i.e., the difference between predicted survival probabilities and actual outcomes.

 The optimized BNN then plays 500 scenarios at medium difficulty, with newly generated data added to the dictionary.
-The second optimization iteration samples from all prior data to evaluate fitness/loss.
+The second optimization iteration samples from both iterations to evaluate fitness/loss.
 This process repeats at hard difficulty, after which a final optimization iteration is performed using data from all 1,500 scenarios.
-Finally, 300 scenarios spanning all difficulties assess agent generalization and ethical behavior as danger increases.
+Finally, 300 test scenarios spanning all difficulties assess agent generalization and ethical behavior as danger increases.

-Figure~\ref{fig:game-pipeline} visualizes the game pipeline.
+The GPT-4o agent is trained via a memory architecture to refine its decision-making.
+It generates a one-sentence \textit{causal summary} for each scenario-response pair.
+Every 10 summaries form a \textit{meta-summary}, and every 10 meta-summaries form a \textit{principle}—a higher-level causal summary.
+At the end of training, these principles are distilled into a \textit{meta-principle}, which, along with the principles, is included in the GPT-4o prompt at test time, guiding its decisions.

+Figure~\ref{fig:game-pipeline} illustrates the game pipeline, where agents engage in dynamically generated scenarios designed to test survival and ethical decision-making.
 Each game starts with the Storyteller LLM (GPT-4o) generating a scenario with four action choices (Figure~\ref{fig:story_prompt}).
 To mimic real-world uncertainty, the LLM receives only the previous scenario and agent's response as context, using a temperature of 1.2.
 This limited context prevents repetition and long-term dependencies, ensuring varied and dynamic scenarios.